paysage avec prairie, rivière et champ de colza @Roben_david_pixabia libre de droit

 Results

-The OREs studied contribute to broadening and diversifying the actors involved in compensation.
-In some cases, they enable the mobilization of private landowners, notaries, and nature associations.
+The conservation easements studied contribute to broadening and diversifying the range of actors involved in the preservation of natural environments.
+In some cases, they enable the mobilisation of private landowners, notaries, and nature conservation associations.

 Participants